sftpplus/sftpplus-docs/src/doc_source/upgrade/upgrade-to-v5.rst

 Below is a summary of all the major changes since version 4.0.0.
 Note that some of these changes were introduced during the development of SFTPPlus version 4.

-The server-side user account passwords stored in plain text are no longer supported.
-The plain text passwords are automatically converted to hashed passwords at start time.

 The following operating systems are no longer supported:

 * 32-bit Windows installations